elearning-ostfalia/moodle-tool_cleanupusers/README.md

 There is a simple CLI script for reactivating users on command line (reactivate.php).

+There is also a web service function

+        tool_cleanupusers_reactivate_users

-There is also a web service function in order to reactivate users by webservice.
+in order to reactivate users by webservice.

 ## Sub-plugins